Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Some discussions about the emerging -softness

 \section{Some discussions about the emerging $\gamma$-softness}

-The ppherical nucleus puzzle \cite{Garrett08,Garrett10,Garrett12,Batchelder12,Heyde16,Heyde16,Heyde16,Garrett18,Garrett19,Garrett20} and $B(E2)$ anomaly \cite{168Os,166W,172Pt,170Os} dramatically change our view of nuclear structure and shape evolutions.
-These two peculiar phenomena occur in the collective modes of nuclei with boson number $N<10$.
+\textbf{In the traditional view of nuclear structure evolution, the collective excitation begins with the phonon excitation mode of the spherical nucleus, just away from the magic number nucleus (the boson number is small).
+When the boson number increases further, the deformation appears, and then a large deformation gradually emerges, such as the prolate ellipsoid, which is typically characterized by its rotational spectra.
+Eventually, the $\gamma$-soft spectra appear when approaching the next magic nucleus.
+An authoritative review on this shape phase transitions appeared in 2010 \cite{Casten10}, but today these ideas have faced serious challenges.} The spherical nucleus puzzle \cite{Garrett08,Garrett10,Garrett12,Batchelder12,Heyde16,Heyde16,Heyde16,Garrett18,Garrett19,Garrett20} and $B(E2)$ anomaly \cite{168Os,166W,172Pt,170Os} dramatically change our view of \textbf{the origin of collectivity} in nuclear structure and shape evolutions. \textbf{If the simple spherical shape does not exist, what collective excitation is it?
+It is also noticed that even for magic nuclei the deformation might already be present \cite{Garrett19,Otsuka18}.} These two peculiar phenomena occur in the collective modes of nuclei with boson number $N<10$.
 This means that the emergence of collective motions in realistic nuclei will be a more complex problem.
-Even for typical large-deformation nuclei as $^{154}$Sm and $^{166}$Er, new studies have found that the structure of $^{154}$Sm shows the coexistence of prolate and triaxial shapes, while the deformed shape with a strong triaxial instability is demonstrated on $^{166}$Er, which has shown to be related with self-organization mechanism \cite{Otsuka19,Otsuka22}.
 Holding an obstinate simple view of collective motions in nuclei seems very undesirable.
-Further experimental information on the two puzzles may lead us to get a more accurate description on nuclear structures.
+Further experimental information on the two puzzles may lead us to get a more accurate description on nuclear structures. \textbf{In the SU3-IBM, the spherical shape is replaced by a spherical-like quadrupole deformation, which challenges the traditional view.}

+Even for typical large-deformation nuclei as $^{154}$Sm and $^{166}$Er, new studies have found that the structure of $^{154}$Sm shows the coexistence of prolate and triaxial shapes, while the deformed shape with a strong triaxial instability is demonstrated on $^{166}$Er, which has shown to be related with self-organization mechanism \cite{Otsuka19,Otsuka22}. \textbf{This perspective seems very attractive.
+In the traditional view, $^{154}$Sm and $^{166}$Er are two typical nuclei having prolate shape with $\beta/\gamma$ vibrational excitations for the rotational spectra exists.
+However, recently, some nuclear structure models have been used to investigate the nature of $^{166}$Er \cite{Otsuka19,Otsuka21,Frauendorf24}, and it was found that the ground state of this largely-deformed nucleus really has triaxial deformation with $\gamma=9^{\circ}$.
+Otsuka \textit{et al.} argue that the triaxial shapes dominates in the heavy nuclei \cite{Otsuka24}.
+These studies questioned the prolate predominance and placed the triaxial shapes in a much more important position.}